-Many individuals who are new to the corporate world believe that profitability is everything.
-They go onto accepting unfavorable credit terms with customers to maximize their revenue.
+Many individuals who are new to the corporate world believe that profitability is everything, accepting unfavorable credit terms with customers to maximize their revenue.
 However, sooner or later, they run out of cash and go bankrupt.

-In this guide, you’ll learn how to manage your cash conversion cycle, but before that, let’s discover, what is a cash conversion cycle?
+In this guide, you’ll learn how to manage your cash conversion cycle, but let’s first discover what the term “cash conversion cycle” means.

 This period should be as short as possible because if your money is tied up with accounts receivable or inventory for too long, your business can run into cash flow problems, which can adversely impact business operations, which is why cash flow is important.

 When studying the cash conversion cycle, it’s important to differentiate the concept from an operating cycle.
 Since both metrics assess how effectively you manage cash for your business, one can easily confuse the two.
 Some people even use the two terms interchangeably.

 The operating cycle concept is more specific than the cash conversion cycle.
 While the CCC represents the amount of time it takes to turn your resources into cash, the operating cycle shows the time it takes from the initial expenditure to buy the inventory to obtain payments for the sale of that inventory.

 Therefore, CCC measures your cash flow management performance, whereas the operating cycle evaluates your operating efficiency.
 It’s true that both cycles overlap, but they’re slightly different.
 Also, the two metrics affect each other.
 For instance, a lengthy operating cycle can extend your CCC and vice versa.

 How to Calculate Cash Conversion Cycle